vegaprotocol/specs/protocol/0057-TRAN-transfers.md

 The fee is determined by the `transfer.fee.factor` and is subject to a cap defined by the multiplier `transfer.fee.maxQuantumAmount` as specified in the network parameters, which governs the proportion of each transfer taken as a fee.

 As such, the transfer fee value used will be: `min(transfer amount x transfer.fee.factor, transfer.fee.maxQuantumAmount x quantum)`, `quantum` is for asset
-The fee is taken from the transfer initiator's account immediately on execution, and is taken on top of the total amount transferred.
+The fee is taken from the transfer initiator's account immediately on execution, and is taken either:

+1. on top of the total amount transferred,
+2. subtracted from the amount being transferred (so that the target account gets `amount-fees` amount).

+This should be governed by an optional parameter with the default option being that fees are added on top of the total amount transferred.

 It is [paid in to the infrastructure fee pool](./0029-FEES-fees.md#collecting-and-distributing-fees).
 Fees are charged in the asset that is being transferred.